 While anyone can develop lupus, it’s a disease that primarily affects women and appears anytime between the ages of 15 and 44.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates have extensive experience diagnosing lupus and developing a customized treatment that helps keep your disease symptoms in remission.
-If you have questions or you need exceptional care for lupus, call the office in Kingwood, Texas, or schedule an appointment online.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates have extensive experience diagnosing lupus and developing a customized treatment that helps keep your disease symptoms in remission.
+If you have questions or you need exceptional care for lupus, call the office in Humble, Texas, or schedule an appointment online.

 Systemic lupus erythematosus, or more simply lupus, is a chronic autoimmune disease that affects many areas of your body, including your skin, joints, and internal organs.
 As your immune system attacks healthy tissues, inflammation develops, and the tissues are damaged.